 Applicants for HTF funds in conjunction with an Affordable Housing Tax Credit Application must submit a third party, independent housing market analysis regardless of the number of units proposed.
 The analysis must be prepared by a market analyst, unaffiliated with the Applicant, owner or developer, who has experience with single or multi-family rental housing, depending on the proposal.
 If applying for HTF funds in conjunction with an Affordable Housing Tax Credit Application, the Applicant will only be required to submit one (1) market study between the two (2) (HTF & AHTC) Applications.
 The single market study should be submitted with the Tax Credit (AHTC) Application.
 The study submitted must meet all requirements of both the AHTC and HTF programs.

-Applicants for Rental Activities in Conjunction with AHTCs are required to submit an electronic copy of their full market study along with their regular Application materials.
-This electronic version may be in the form of a CD, stick/flash drive, or other electronic storage device.
-E-mail attachments will not be accepted.
-This is in addition to, and not a substitution for, the regular hard copy of the study.

 Documentation Requirements for HTF activities requiring a market study: